JuliaLang/julia/doc/src/manual/performance-tips.md

     like allowing floating-point re-associativity and ignoring dependent memory accesses.
 Again, be very careful when asserting `@simd` as erroneously annotating a loop with dependent iterations may result in unexpected results.
-In particular, note that `setindex!` on some `AbstractArray` subtypes is enherently dependent upon iteration order. **This feature is experimental** and could change or disappear in future versions of Julia.
+In particular, note that `setindex!` on some `AbstractArray` subtypes is inherently dependent upon iteration order. **This feature is experimental** and could change or disappear in future versions of Julia.

 The common idiom of using 1:n to index into an AbstractArray is not safe if the Array uses unconventional indexing,